 However, the law does not require CE marking for custom-made devices, systems and procedure packs and devices intended for clinical investigation.

-How to place a CE marking on a product
+How to obtain CE marking

-The notified body
+The role of notified bodies

-The technical documentation should be established based on the essential requirements as to safety and performance, see annex I of the three executive orders on medical devices.
-The purpose is to document the properties of the product based on an evaluation of the product’s quality, safety and performance.
+The technical documentation is prepared based on the general safety and performance requirements set out in Annex I of the medical devices regulation.
+The purpose is to document the product’s characteristics based on an assessment of the product’s quality, safety and performance.

 In addition, the documentation must include a clinical evaluation.
 A clinical evaluation is an ongoing process in which clinical data, e.g. from scientific journals and own clinical investigations, are analysed and assessed to establish that the device complies with the general safety and performance requirements.
 The clinical investigation is to establish that the risks associated with the use of the device are acceptable when weighed against the expected benefits of the device.

 The risk analysis is the main document of the technical documentation.
 It describes the risk aspects associated with the intended use of the device.
 The document is to enable an assessment of whether the risks associated with using the device are acceptable when weighed against the benefits that users or patients gain from using the device.
 The risk analysis must be continuously maintained and updated in response to changes affecting the product’s risk profile (e.g. changes in production and experience from users).